CFTC (Dodd-Frank) Reporting

 Together with data quality, a robust control framework is a key expectation of regulators.
 Learn more

-“It now has been 13 years since Dodd-Frank and well past time for swap dealers to ensure they are in full compliance with the CEA and CFTC regulations.
-As significant reporting failures continue to persist, our resolutions will reflect the gravity of swap dealers’ continuing failures to prioritize compliance and seek to deter future failures.
-And when appropriate, we will require a neutral third party to advise, assist with, and test the sufficiency of an entity’s remediation.”
+“It has been 13 years since Dodd-Frank and well past time for swap dealers to ensure they are in full compliance with the CEA and CFTC regulations.
+As significant reporting failures continue to persist, our resolutions will reflect the gravity of swap dealers’ continuing failures to prioritize compliance and seek to deter future failures.”

 Ian McGinley, Division of Enforcement Director - CFTC – October 2023